lucasvtiradentes/page-actions-attacher/README.md

 ## Related

 - [cypress](https://www.cypress.io): With Cypress, you can easily create tests for your modern web applications, debug them visually, and automatically run them in your continuous integration builds;
 - [robotframework](https://robotframework.org): Robot Framework is a generic open source automation framework.
-It can be used for test automation and robotic process automation (RPA).;
+It can be used for test automation and robotic process automation (RPA);
+- [selenium IDS](https://chrome.google.com/webstore/detail/selenium-ide/mooikfkahbdckldjjndioackbalphokd): Selenium Record and Playback tool for ease of getting acquainted with Selenium WebDriver.

 ## License